avivlohit/PyDef/README.md

 ## What is left to do:
    - Sample more data.
    - Configure the Data and ML to get better evaluations.
-   - Cloud and Etc(Not relevant to the Scope).
+   - Cloud and Etc(Not relevant to the scope).